iclanzan/WordPress-on-OpenShift/README.md

 Because of the above consideration, the `wp-content` directory needs to sit outside of `php/wordpress` so it is set to `php/conent`.

-The `php/wp-config.php` is the WordPress configuration file.
+The WordPress configuration file is `php/wp-config.php` and sits outside the WordPress root directory as well.

 When first accessing your app a set of secret keys and salts are requested from https://api.wordpress.org/secret-key/1.1/salt/ and on each build they are added to the config file.
 If you need to have new keys generated for you just remove the `../data/secret-keys.php` file.